code-mattclaffey/Performance-Kit-V2/_site/tutorials/01/index.md

 @import "./_shared/_shared.fonts.css";
 ```

-So let's do that instead.
 There are many benefits to serving your fonts locally and that is:

 - You can control the caching of those fonts.
 If they never change, they can have a very long max age adding to them.
 - Same domain - Same domain which means there won't be a DNS lookup and TLS handshake.
-This can add extra seconds on the initial request to a domain that is not your own.
+This can add extra couple of 100 milliseconds to the request for the font when the domain is not your own.
 - More control (we will go into that next)

 ![An image diagram of the devtool network and highlights of the performance improvement after we make the change](/assets/img/exercises/01/01-waterfall-step-4.webp)